Disrupt past tense

 • - I promise I'll be back soon! - she hurriedly added, disrupting any possible objections.
 (Past Simple)

-Along with disrupt, words are popular talk to and constitute.
+Along with disrupt, words are popular leave off and fall through.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.